 Regardless, both are cute and totally loveable, but the costs associated with them differ and here’s why.

-Okay random biology lesson over, it’s important that you know that while some of these conditions are noticed from birth, while others remain dormant until a later stage in life.
+It’s important that you know that while some of these conditions are noticed from birth, others remain dormant until a later stage in life.

 This is where the problem lies.

 One minute your pet is okay, and the next, they have a serious illness that sets you back thousands of Rands.